nodejs/admin/MEMBER_TRAVEL_FUND.md

 1. Provide receipts as attachments in an email stating your name, the participation covered, and the total approved for reimbursement.
-2. Fill out and attach the [Expense Report](./expense-report-template.xls?raw=true).
+2. Fill out and attach the [Expense Report](./expense-report-template.xls?raw=true) and rename as ExpenseReport-Node-YOURNAME-YYYYMM.
 3. Email this reimbursement request to travelapprovals@nodejs.org.
 4. Expense reports must be submitted within 30 days of event date.
 Any reports submitted after 30 days may not be reimbursed.